martinboller/DebFirewall/README.md

 ![alt text](./apu-front-gps.jpg "APU with GPS")

 ____
-# I do no assume any responsibility for the outcome of running any of these scripts and/or modifying the hardware (APU4C4), so please engage brain and verify everything yourself!! #
+## I do not assume any responsibility for the outcome of running these scripts and/or modifying the hardware (APU4C4), so please engage brain and verify everything yourself!! ##
-____